fragarco/abasc/docs/en/abasc.md

 **Command.** Imported from **Locomotive BASIC 2 Plus**, `SUB` defines procedures with parameters.
 You must use `CALL` to invoke a procedure declared with `SUB`.
 Procedures must be declared **before** any call to them appears in the code.

-If the `ASM` clause is specified, BASC assumes that the body of the procedure will consist mostly of assembly code that does **not** rely on the temporary-memory mechanism.
+If the `ASM` clause is specified, ABASC assumes that the body of the procedure will consist mostly of assembly code that does **not** rely on the temporary-memory mechanism.

 Programmers are encouraged to read the sections **Functions and Procedures** and **Using Assembly Code** in the chapter **“Compiler Peculiarities”** for details on parameter handling and recursion support.